liaohui5/vite-server.nvim/README.md

   -- read vite documention: https://vitejs.dev/guide/cli.html
   -- only supported: port,open,force,cors,base
   vite_cli_opts = {
+    -- Note: The --strictPort parameter is added, https://v3.vitejs.dev/config/server-options.html#server-strictport --       If the x parameter is not added, the obtained url will be inaccurate.
-    port = 8888,
+    --       so please ensure that the port is not useing port = 8888,
     open = true,
     force = true,